donna30urt/Urbanterror-4.3.4-Server-Mod/README.md

 ## This code will most likely cause bugs, crashes and other issues, use at own risk

-The is based on the base of pedroxd and th3k1ll3r
+The mod is based on the code of pedroxd and th3k1ll3r